syncfusion/blazor-docs/src/common/common/extend-and-customize-components.md

     ```

-3. Render your new component in view page `~/Pages/Index.razor` and run the application.
+3. Render your new component in the view page `~/Pages/Index.razor` and run the application.

     ```cshtml
     <SyncButton Content="Primary" IsPrimary="true" Disabled="true"></SyncButton>